Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 We covered him, guys, if you guys want to see.

-Um, these guys were just had brain damage.
+These guys just had brain damage.

-Basically, Aaron Hernandez and Chris Benoit.
+Basically, Aaron Hernandez and Chris Bernard.

-We'll probably cover some others later on.
+We'll probably cover some others in CTE later on.

 I don't know.